shijieS/people-counting-dataset/README.md

 We only focus on the deth video and the color video is an accessory.
 We cannot guarantee the synchronization of color video and depth video.

 ## Citation
-If you use this dataset, it is necessary to cite the following paper.
+If you use this dataset, it is necessary to cite the following paper:
+> Song, H., Sun, S., Akhtar, N., Zhang, C., Li, J., & Mian, A. (2018).
+Benchmark data and method for real-time people counting in cluttered scenes using depth sensors, 14(8), 1–14.
+Retrieved from http://arxiv.org/abs/1804.04339

 ## License